deltasprey/Unity_RosBridge_TurtleSim_Demo/README.md

 2. Download and run the Microsoft Mixed Reality Feature Tool from: https://www.microsoft.com/en-us/download/details.aspx?id=102778
 3. Install the following features:
    - Mixed Reality Toolkit -> Mixed Reality Toolkit Foundation.
-   - Mixed Reality Toolkit -> Mixed Reality Standard Assets .
+   - Mixed Reality Toolkit -> Mixed Reality Standard Assets.
    - Platform Support -> Mixed Reality OpenXR Plugin.
 4. Go through the MRTK setup.
 5. If errors persist, download NuGet for Unity .unitypackage file from: https://github.com/GlitchEnzo/NuGetForUnity/releases
 6. In your Assests folder, right click -> Import Package -> Custom Package.
 Select the downloaded file and import.
-   - If a NuGet tab doesn’t appear on your menu bar, click the NuGet file in your Assests folder, enable Load on startup and Apply.
+   - If a NuGet tab doesn’t appear on your menu bar, click the NuGet file in your Assests folder, enable Load on startup in the Inspector and Apply.
    - If it still doesn’t appear then restart (close and reopen) your Unity project.

 ## Usage Instructions